raul23/search-ebooks/README.rst

     not satisfying the two regexes (``--query`` and ``--tags``).
   * *Julius Caesar by William Shakespeare.pdf* corresponds to the same translation as the ``epub`` version but it doesn't have any tag.
+  * *Julius Caesar by William Shakespeare.epub* only matches once for the word "treason".

 Roadmap
 =======